TylorS/reginn/README.md

 Reginn is laser-focused to create small, testable functions that allow you to build you command line applications with assurances not found elsewhere.
-Reginn introduces zero new syntaxes to your application and no new concepts, since you already know functions.
+Reginn introduces zero new syntax to your application and adds no new concepts, as we are only dealing with functions.

 ## This is for me!
 ```sh